ergoz/php-yt-videos/README.md

 $service->setProvider($provider);
 ```

-Dukt Videos relies on [dukt/oauth](https://github.com/dukt/oauth), which is a fork of [chrisnharvey/oauth](https://github.com/chrisnharvey/oauth) to which we added Vimeo OAuth provider.
-We plan to use chrisnharvey's version as soon as our Vimeo pull request is accepted.
+Dukt Videos relies on [dukt/oauth](https://github.com/dukt/oauth), which is a fork of [chrisnharvey/oauth](https://github.com/chrisnharvey/oauth) to which we added Vimeo OAuth provider and some other tweaks.
+We will be using chrisnharvey's version as soon as we get out of alpha.

 ## Example Application

-An example application is provided in the `example` directory.
-You can run it using PHP's built in
+The documentation is not complete yet but you can use the example application provided in this package in order to understand how Dukt Videos works.
+The example application handles OAuth authentication for you.
+Once authenticated, you'll be able to run queries on YouTube and Vimeo.

-web server (PHP 5.4+):
+You can run it using PHP's built in web server (PHP 5.4+):

     $ php composer.phar update --dev
     $ php -S localhost:8000 -t example/